logo of chalice and church

 Registration required / limit 10

-Reiki is an ancient Japanese healing technique that promotes relaxation and stress reduction.
+Reiki is a Japanese healing technique that promotes relaxation and stress reduction.
 In short, Reiki works by channeling energy through the practitioner's hands, promoting balance and harmony within the body, mind, and spirit.
 A Reiki Circle provides participants with a supportive space to experience this gentle and transformative energy.

 Possible benefits for participants include: stress reduction and relaxation, increased energy and vitality, emotional and mental well-being, and enhanced overall sense of balance.